What is the LEED AP Credential?

 How Do I Become a LEED Accredited Professional?

-Like the LEED Green Associate, LEED Accredited Professionals pass an exam administered by the Green Business Certification Inc. (GBCI) to earn their credential and require continuing education over the two-year credentialing period.
+Like the LEED Green Associate, LEED Accredited Professionals pass a 100-question exam administered by the Green Business Certification Inc. (GBCI) to earn their credential.
+Then, LEED Accredited Professionals are required to maintain their credentials by earning continuing education over two-year credentialing periods.

 Who Benefits from Becoming a LEED AP?